World Journal of Environmental Biosciences

 Gastrointestinal problems

 In 2017, many cross-sectional investigations by Poole &Basu revealed that these workers had more ocular, nasal, respiratory, cutaneous, and gastrointestinal complaints (Poole & Basu, 2017).
-In a survey of 276 trash recycling workers in Denmark, 58 (21%) of them reported experiencing nausea atleast once a month (Ivens et al., 1997).
+In a survey of 276 trash recycling workers in Denmark, 58 (21%) of them reported experiencing nausea at least once a month (Ivens et al., 1997).
 A total of 37 out of 274 people (13%) reported having diarrhea, with the female group exhibiting higher symptoms than the male counterparts.
 Gastroenteritis can result from sanitary workers not practicing good hygiene and ingesting viruses like rotaviruses and adenoviruses.
 The individual may display the warning signs and symptoms including nausea, vomiting, and diarrhea with water (Pintakham & Siriwong, 2015).

 In a study on gastrointestinal problems, indigestion, flatulence, worm infestation, and diarrhea were the most prevalent symptoms (65.3%, 38.4%, 24.5%, and 22.2%, respectively) (Mahajan et al., 2017).
 The exposed group had significantly more gastrointestinal problems.
 There were frequent reports of stomach cramps, diarrhea, dyspepsia, vomiting, or dysentery (Abd El-Wahab et al., 2014)